Lexus GS (S190): Concept

 In October 2003, Lexus premiered the LF-S (Lexus Future Sedan), a concept car which presaged the design characteristics of the upcoming GS.
 The design features on the LF-S concept included a slingshot cabin, sleek profile, and fastback rear deck lid, which were translated to the production GS, while the windshield cleansing system, glass roof, and side cameras were not.

 Exterior

+In 1999, development commenced on a successor to the S160 under chief engineer, Shigetoshi Miyoshi.
+Styling for both the exterior and interior was done under lead designer Yasuhide Hosoda between 2000 and 2002, during which L-finesse came to fruition in 2001.
+By 2002, a design was finalized, to be introduced the following year.

 The third generation GS was the introductory Lexus model for the marque's new L-finesse design philosophy.
 Characterized by swooping lines, a fastback profile, and more muscular styling, the GS indicated the future direction of the Lexus lineup.
 The production GS featured a slingshot cabin, first previewed on the earlier Lexus LF-S concept.
 The production GS also retained the quad headlamp design from the second generation model and previous Lexus SC while adding LED tailamps, and one-piece bumpers to create a more uniform appearance.
 The drag coefficient on the third generation GS design reached 0.27 Cd.